 Also for Vi1 consoles, V4.8 software allows increased flexibility of the Local I/O configuration, so for example one of the line out modules may be exchanged for a third Mic/line input module, giving a total of 48 mic ins and 16 line outs on the back of the console.

 For all Vi consoles, it is now possible to select a bus mix as the external key input source for the Gate/Ducker on input channels.
 This allows more flexibility particularly when using the ducker to control ambient mics for a recording or in-ear monitor mix.

 HARMAN (www.harman.com) designs, manufactures and markets a wide range of audio and infotainment solutions for the automotive, consumer and professional markets – supported by 15 leading brands, including AKG®, Harman Kardon®, Infinity®, JBL®, Lexicon® and Mark Levinson®.
 The Company is admired by audiophiles across multiple generations and supports leading professional entertainers and the venues where they perform.
 More than 25 million automobiles on the road today are equipped with HARMAN audio and infotainment systems.
-HARMAN has a workforce of about 13,000 people across the Americas, Europe and Asia, and reported net sales of $4.3 billion for the twelve months ended March 31, 2012.
+HARMAN has a workforce of 14,600 people across the Americas, Europe, and Asia and reported sales of $4.5 billion for the last twelve months ended September 30, 2013.